 - The onset of headaches prior to and without neck pain or stiffness (non-mechanical origin)

 - Headaches of severe intensity uncontrollable by medications

 - Progressive headache aggravated by lying down and sleep quite disturbed (from increased Intracranial pressure)

 - Severe unilateral headaches lasting briefly can include cluster headaches, paroxysmal hemicranias, and trigeminal autonomic conditions.
 The pain duration may be as short as 2 minutes, with a frequency of 5 per day (IHS).

-- Migraine headache with typical aura: symptoms include having flickering lights or spots in the visual field, pins and needles, numbness, sensation lasting less than 60 min.
+- Migraine headache with typical aura: symptoms include flickering lights or spots in the visual field, pins and needles, numbness, and sensation lasting less than 60 min.

 - Vascular origin headache: Presence of regular distinct pattern headache lasting for a particular time, and usually, the symptoms resolve fully.

 (Adapted from Hall T et al. 2008), Jull et al. 2007)